-The first solution approaches for improved risk assessment and sustainable water use are the use of process-based forecast models (e.g. hydrological models, ecosystem models, landscape dynamics models, dynamic global vegetation models, optimization models).
-These models often differ in their spatial-temporal resolution, their calculation of water flow and soil moisture, their consideration of climatic variability and hydrology, as well as their accuracy of the representation of processes in the soil and its feedback with the vegetation.
-In this context, especially radar-based remote sensing data provide valuable information for the generation of area-based input data for sufficiently calibrated groundwater models at regional as well as global levels.
-In particular, the soil water index (SWI) offers a high potential for describing model boundary conditions.
-At present there are only a small number of models for the Mediterranean region, which are able to calculate the water balance with regard to changes in agricultural production, land use management, the importance of water exports and climate change.
+One approach to improved risk assessment and a more sustainable water use is the application of forecast models.
+These models differ in their spatial and temporal resolutions, their calculation of water flow and soil moisture, their consideration of climatic variability, as well as their representation of feedback processes with the vegetation.
+Radar-based remote sensing data provide valuable information for the development of these groundwater models.
+At present, there are only few models for the Mediterranean region which are able to calculate the water balance while also taking changes in land use, water exports and climate change into account.

-In the MedWater project, forecast models of the resource systems represent a central component for a “real-time” optimization and they allow:
+In the MedWater project, forecast models of karst aquifers represent a central component for the sustainable use of these systems.
+The models allow for

 - the quantitative and thus objective analysis of the systems,

-- the prognosis of the short and long term development of the systems as a function of external factors (such as climate, technology development and socio-economic conditions),
+- the prognosis of the short- and long-term development of the systems as a function of external factors (such as land use or climate change), and

-- the assessment of different water usage and water distribution strategies;
+- the assessment of different water use and distribution strategies.

-The development of a real-time model-based and indicator-based optimization concept in the water resource management will provide the basis for the implementation of an improvement in water efficiency, conservation of existing water resources and access to water resources by all population groups.
+The development of a model-based optimization concept will provide the basis for improving water use efficiency, conserving existing water resources and ensuring equitable access to water for all people.